xiandew/xiandew.github.io/_posts/2019-03-06-Differences-between-JS-touches-variables.md

     - JavaScript
 ---

-There three common touches variables in JS that is `touches`, `targetTouches` and `changedTouches` when developing JS applications.
+There are three common touches variables in JS, which is `touches`, `targetTouches` and `changedTouches` when developing JS applications.
 Sometimes you can achieve the same effects without regarding what they represent.
-However, when your design involves frequent touching interactions with users, things can be complex and messy if you do not take care when using different variables.
+However, when your design involves massive touching interactions with users, things can be complex and messy if you do not take care when to use each `touches` variables.

 Here are the definations of these touches variables and hope you can get a sense of how they are differed from each other and when should each be used.